-The Nightflyer, like Alien’s Nostromo, is a spaceship venturing far into deep space.
+The Nightflyer, like Alien’s Nostromo, is on course for deepest space.
 Here, at least, the crew (a mix of telepaths, xenotechs and linguists) are intentionally searching for a mythical alien race, the Volcryn.

 As the ship journeys into the farthest reaches of the universe, the ‘Nightflyers’ become increasingly suspicious of pilot Royd Eris, who only interacts with them as a hologram.
 Paranoia reaches a peak when a malevolent force begins targeting the crew.

 “I know everything that occurs on the Nightflyer,” Royd said.